sakaki-/gentoo-on-rpi-64bit/Dockerstuff/Redme.md

-packages out to host kill docker poof gone , refire docker image wala reset. if you poor gasoline onto the image and burn , quit tada ITS back...
+packages out to host kill docker poof gone , refire docker image wala reset. if you poor gasoline onto the image and burn , quit tada ITS back... if you got good builds , no problemo its back to pristine after reset.

 DOCKER is Ephemeral so read up on **VOL VOLUME ** tage and or exposing a dir via nfs or sshfs to push/pull packages.